Adaptive Coded Caching for Fair Delivery over Fading Channels: Introduction

 More specifically, our approaches and contributions are summarized below: \begin{itemize} \item[1)] We design a novel queueing structure which decouples the channel scheduling from the codeword construction.
 Although it is clear that the codeword construction needs to be adaptive to channel variation, our scheme ensures this through our \emph{backpressure} that connects the user queues and the codeword queues.
 Hence, we are able to show that this decomposition is without loss of optimality (see Theorem \ref{th:optimality_infinite}). \item[2)] We then provide an online policy consisting of (i) admission control of new files into the system; (ii) combination of files to perform coded caching; (iii) scheduling and power control of codeword transmissions to subset of users on the wireless channel.
-We prove that the long-term video delivery rate vector achieved by our scheme is a near optimal solution to the alpha-fair optimization problem under the restriction to policies that are based on the decentralized coded caching scheme \cite{maddah2013decentralized}. \item[3)] Through numerical examples, we demonstrate the superiority of our approach versus (a) standard coded caching with multicast transmission limited by the worst channel condition yet exploiting the global caching gain, (b) opportunistic scheduling with unicast transmissions exploiting only the local caching gain.
+We prove that the long-term video delivery rate vector achieved by our scheme is a near optimal solution to the alpha-fair optimization problem under the restriction to policies that are based on the decentralized coded caching scheme \cite{maddah2013decentralized}. {That is, the optimality is within the set of policies that are restricted to use caching from \cite{maddah2013decentralized} but are free to schedule transmissions, admit video files, and tune the power in any unrestricted way.} \item[3)] Through numerical examples, we demonstrate the superiority of our approach versus (a) standard coded caching with multicast transmission limited by the worst channel condition yet exploiting the global caching gain, (b) opportunistic scheduling with unicast transmissions exploiting only the local caching gain.
 This shows that our scheme not only is the best among online decentralized coded caching schemes, but moreover manages to exploit opportunistically the time-varying fading channels. \end{itemize}